Pippo Spano: Early career

 Filippo, the son of a destitute Florentine nobleman, was born at Tizzano, near Florence.
 He is first mentioned in Hungary around 1382, when he entered the service of Sigismund's treasurer and was awarded the castle in Simontornya (Simonsthurm).

 Further services to the Crown, such as providing resources to fight the Ottomans, led to his appointment as administrator of all gold mines in the kingdom.
 Present in Bosnia, in the context of a Hungarian nobles' rebellion and King Tvrtko I of Bosnia's death (1391), Pippo managed to subdue the main leaders of the revolt.

 He took part in the unfortunate anti-Ottoman final Crusade of September 1396 at Nicopolis in Bulgaria, and, unlike most on the Christian side, managed to flee after the defeat.
 He, the King, and a number of high dignitaries sailed a small boat up the Danube, all the way to Hungarian and Croatian lands.

 He married Barbara, daughter and heir of Andrew of Ozora, in 1398.

 During the new period of trouble with the claim to the throne of Charles II's son Ladislaus of Naples, Lo Scolari exposed acts of treason on the part of some noblemen.
 He was however forced to give in to most of their demands, as the King was taken prisoner in Visegrád Castle (1401).

 After Sigismund reasserted control briefly, the nobles openly recognized Ladislaus as King.
 The forces of the Kingdom of Naples took Zadar in 1403, and Pippo had to retreat; the same year, he regained Veszprém and, in September, took Esztergom and again raided Bosnia - breaking up contacts between Sicilian and rebel armies and forcing the invaders to flee.
 He persuaded the rebels to seek Sigismund's pardon.

-While in Vienna, Pippo was made Count of Temesvár (Timișoara).
+While in Vienna, Pippo was made Count of Temesvár (today Timișoara, Romania).
 In this capacity, he initiated the building of the Hungarian border castle system to contain the Ottoman aggression; immediately, Pippo started confronting the Turks, but also moving against the Bosnian armies of Hrvoje Vukčić Hrvatinić that had been besieging the town of Šibenik in Dalmatia, regaining parts of today's Croatia.